Here are the most commonly asked questions I hear regarding voice overs:

 A close read of my site will tell you that my view is: You don’t find auditions or opportunity without first traveling a long path of earning both your confidence as an actor and the trust of creative decision makers in the market you aspire to work in.

 My intent with my site is to share insight that will hopefully help as broad a range of interested aspiring voice actors as possible.
 As far as work on specific shows or shows that I work on, I am no gate keeper of opportunity and certainly not a career advisor.
 I am but a voice actor.

 8a.
 “Can you help me find that [book/class/casting director/reference] you mentioned?”

 Actors need to be resourceful and persistent.
 There is also a premium on self-reliance.
 You can find anything these days with the web.
-Check Google, Amazon, youtube, IMDB., etc. If you can’t find whatever you’re looking for that I’ve referenced, you gotta look a little harder.
+Check Google, Amazon, youtube, social media, IMDB., etc. If you can’t find whatever you’re looking for that I’ve referenced, you gotta look a little harder.